ibm-cloud-docs/vpc/manage-scc.md

 ```
 {: codeblock}

 Make sure that *enforcement_actions* is set with *action: disallow* to apply the rule and meet the compliance criteria.
-For more information, see [How to configure Rules](/docs/security-compliance?topic=security-compliance-rules).
+For more information, see [Formatting rules and templates](/docs/security-compliance?topic=security-compliance-formatting-rules-templates).
 {: note}

 ### Checking results for load balancers